erikglee/HBCD_CBRAIN_PROCESSING/docs/source/tool_details.rst

 that you see below are auto-populated based on the processing configuration files in the `HBCD_CBRAIN_PROCESSING repository <https://github.com/erikglee/HBCD_CBRAIN_PROCESSING>`_, and versions of the Boutiques descriptors that we have stored in CBRAIN.
-For HBCD datasets that are processed in CBRAIN, similar information is also automatically saved out to the subject level derivatives folder.
+For HBCD datasets that are processed in `CBRAIN <https://cbrain.ca/>`_, similar information is also automatically saved out to the subject level derivatives folder.
 These files are directly derived from the processing task, providing a more accurate and robust description than the summary provided here.
 If you are interested in learning